icegoat9/compiler-class-wab/docs/Wabbish-Specification.md

 used as a variable name:

 ```
-elif else func if print return var while
+elif else func if print return var while for
 ```

 Variables are managed in two different scopes.
 Any variable declared at the top-level is a global variable.
 Global variables may be accessed from anywhere in a program.
 A variable that's declared inside a code block (function, if-statement, while-loop) is a local variable.

+**CAUTION:** Variables that are declared without being initialized have undefined behavior if they are used before assignment: there are currently no compiler features to catch this behavior.

 ## 5. Printing